moonlight-stream/moonlight-windows/README.md

 * If you are connecting from outside the same network, turn on internet streaming
 * When on the same network as your PC, open Limelight and tap on your PC in the list and then tap "Pair With PC"
-* Accept the pairing confirmation on your PC
+* Accept the pairing confirmation on your PC (Known issue: You need to close the pairing dialog on your device before pairing can complete)
-* Tap your PC again to view the list of apps to stream
 * Play games!

 ##Contribute